10 reasons why your credit card application has been declined

 10. Bankruptcies or county court judgements

-If you’ve had any bankruptcies or county court judgements (CCJs) recorded on your credit record within the past seven years, lenders will be alerted that you’ve got yourself into serious financial difficulties.
+Bankruptcies or county court judgements (CCJs) stay on your credit record for six years.
+So lenders will know that you’ve got yourself into serious financial difficulties.

-This makes you a very risky prospect in the eyes of providers, so you’re likely to be turned down for most credit cards.
+This makes you a very risky prospect in the eyes of lenders, so you’re likely to be turned down for most credit cards.

 Can I find out if I’ll be accepted for a credit card before I apply?